-SCHOOL HEALTH ADVISORY COUNCIL
+SCHOOL HEALTH ADVISORY COUNCIL (SHAC)

 The School Health Advisory Council (SHAC) assists the District with ensuring that local community values are reflected in the District's health education instruction.
 The SHAC is a group of individuals, representative of segments of the community, who are dedicated to creating a healthy environment in which students will succeed.
-The SAISD School Health Advisory Council (SHAC) met five times during the 09-10 year on the following dates; November 5, 2009; December 10, 2009; February 11, 2010; March 25, 2010 and May 20, 2010.